 The name of the organization shall be “Greater Pine Island Civic Association, Inc.” (GPICA).

 The area represented by the GPICA lies entirely within the County of Lee, State of Florida, and shall be bounded as follows: on the East by Burnt Store Road (excluding any area within the city of Cape Coral), on the South by San Carlos Bay, on the West by Pine Island Sound, and North by Charlotte Harbor.

 Article II.
 OBJECTIVE AND PURPOSE

-maintain a desirable livable community.
-Within this purpose, the GPICA shall promote environmentally responsible planning or smart growth; shall promote preservation of sensitive natural areas and shall recognize and promote the unique character of our rural and agricultural island community and uphold those sections of the Lee County Plan that deal with Greater Pine Island and support those objectives.
+maintain a desirable, livable community.
+Within this purpose, the GPICA shall promote environmentally responsible planning or smart growth; shall promote preservation of sensitive natural areas and shall recognize and promote the unique character of our rural and agricultural island community and uphold the section of the Lee County Comprehensive Plan that deals with Greater Pine Island and support those objectives.

 Article III.
 MEMBERS

-Membership shall be non-transferable either by operation of law or otherwise, and any member who shall cease to meet the eligibility requirements for membership, as described in Section3.1, shall automatically cease to be a member.
+Membership shall be non-transferable either by operation of law or otherwise, and any member who shall cease to meet the eligibility requirements for membership as described in Section 3.1 shall

 Article IV.
 MEETINGS OF MEMBERS